ymirapp/docs/docs/team-resources/email.md

 Because there are no servers to send emails from, all emails sent from your WordPress sites have to go through a transactional email service.
 The Ymir plugin automatically configures WordPress to send email through [AWS SES][1].
 That said, there are a few things you need to do yourself to get up and running.

 ::: tip Disabing SES integration
 Ymir doesn't require that you use SES as your transaction email service.
-If you're already using another service or even another SES plugin, you can disable Ymir's SES integration by defining the constant `YMIR_DISABLE_SES` as `true` in your `wp-config.php` file.
+If you're already using another service or even another SES plugin, you can disable Ymir's SES integration by defining the constant `YMIR_DISABLE_EMAIL_SENDING` as `true` in your `wp-config.php` file.
 :::

 ## Getting your AWS account approved for sending email